 Persons are exempt from this ordinance if there is no lead-bearing paint present on the surfaces to be painted or remodeled or if there is no lead-bearing paint disturbed by the painting or remodeling process.
-Lead-bearing paint means any paint or other surface coating material containing more than 0.06% lead by weight, or showing a lead concentration of more than 0.7 milligrams of lead per square centimeter (0.7 mg/cm2) of surface area.
+Lead-based paint means paint or other surface coatings that contain lead equal to or exceeding 1.0 milligram per square centimeter or 0.5 percent by weight or 5,000 parts per million (ppm) by weight.
 This determination must be made prior to removing or disturbing the paint by a laboratory certified to do lead analysis through the Environmental Lead Laboratory Accreditation Program.
 Paint chip samples must be collected according to instructions provided by the accredited laboratory.
 Acceptable paint chip samples must include all layers of paint and omit any surface material such as wood, masonry, etc. A finding of no lead-bearing paint must be supported with written documentation showing who performed the testing specifying the company or lab name and address and technician name, the date of testing, the test method used, the location and type of surface tested and the test result for each sample.